lenaMK/doc/conf/Intermedialites_theMatterOfMaps.md

 To place each needle, I used a digital map generated on my laptop with a d3.js script.
 Then I visually followed the cycling paths to find the artwork’s location.
 Between every needle, i « upped » the count, updating the title that was generated on the digital map.
 In a minimal, almost « bare » computing approach, I did not go beyond the basic UI/UX for the digital map.
 Instead, I wanted to take the time to search for the each new dot as it appeared on the screen, accessing the artwork details through the browser console to learn about it and foraging around the fur patches to find my way.

 As if performing a ritual, the experience of carefully placing each of the 18 needles brought a feeling of agency, both upon the history and the geography of public art made by womxn.
 It seemed almost necessary to share this feeling with others, embracing the collective approach to promote a history in the making. *\[…\] and couting* became an installation intented for participatory activation.
 In such setting the map rests flat, propped up to a table’s height.
-It is accompanied by a computer and a second screen, displaying respectively the source code and a digital version of the map run on a localhost.
+It is accompanied by a computer and a second screen, displaying respectively the source code and a digital version of the map run on a localhost [^7].
 Participants are invited to

 1. add “to the count” in the code,
 2. search for the new artwork that appeared on the digital map, using the browser console to access its metadata,
 3. and place a new needle on the equivalent location of the physical map.

 To find the location, they can use the other needles/artworks as references while also following the both tactile and visual topographical references of the cycling paths and the fur patches.
-The title updates the count as each participatory action enriches the map, progressively activating a new narrative on public art and its history [^9].
-The participatory process also became a way to reveal my methods: I use data and write code to create digital visualisations and maps.
-Exhibiting the code and the digital map reinstates this algorithmic approach even when the “end result” is a physical map[^6].
+The title updates the count as each participatory action enriches the map, progressively activating a new narrative on public art and its history.
+One such participatory activation was organised on April 17th 2024, during a end-of-year student exhibition [^6].
+Since then, the map states *28 and counting*.
 The following are still to be activated, just as this history is yet to be made.

 ### Emerging unscathed?

+process / experiential

+> *transformations that alter ways of thinking*

-In closing, I hope to have contributed some thoughts on counter-mapping through situated, material and sensory interfaces to this exciting conference.
+contribution on counter-mapping through situated, material and sensory interfaces to this exciting conference.

+- embedding meaning into materiality